deadmansmokin/partner-center-java-docs/docs-ref-conceptual/breaking-changes.md

 ---
-title: Breaking changes for the Partner Center Java SDK
+title: Breaking changes for the Partner Center SDK for Java
-description: Learn about the breaking changes for the Partner Center Java SDK. ms.topic: conceptual ms.date: 09/26/2019
+description: Learn about the breaking changes for the Partner Center SDK for Java. ms.topic: conceptual ms.date: 09/26/2019
 ---